StatistikStadtZuerich/sszvis/docs/static/intro-starterkit.md

 ### EXTERNAL_CONFIG

-The `EXTERNAL_CONFFIG` is an example of an object storing information which is being provided from an external service, such as a CMS.
+A set of resources have to be provided from an external service, such as a CMS.
+The `EXTERNAL_CONFFIG` is the object storing the connection to this information.

 ```code|lang-html
     <script>